xtexx/central/user/issue-tracking-basics.md

 based on the project you're contributing to.

 The first thing that might happen is that your issue is categorized using labels.
-Your issue may be reviewed by the project's maintainer(s) and evaluated whether it, i.e., might be a duplicate or an invalid bug report.
+Your issue may be reviewed by the project's maintainer(s) and evaluated whether it, i.e., is a bug report or feature request.

 Then, depending on what type of issue it is, there might be additional questions or a discussion and, if applicable, the implementation of a solution (or the rejection of